Shi Le's invasion of You Province: Brief control and loss of You province

 Shi Le had around ten thousand of Wang Jun's subordinates and elite soldiers executed, including Zao Song, Zhu Shuo and Tan Heng.
 He also burnt down the palaces and halls, and had the refugees in the area divided up and sent back to their homelands.
-It was recorded that many of Wang Jun's subordinates rushed to Shi Le's camp to asked for forgiveness and to hand out bribes; only Pei Xian and Xun Chuo (荀綽) showed willingness to die, which impressed Shi Le into recruiting them.
+It was recorded that many of Wang Jun's subordinates rushed to Shi Le's camp to ask for forgiveness and to hand out bribes; only Pei Xian and Xun Chuo (荀綽) showed willingness to die, which impressed Shi Le into recruiting them.

 Though he had eliminated a long-time powerful rival in Wang Jun, Shi Le's hold over You province would quickly prove to be tenuous.
 During his two-day stay at Jicheng, he placed a native of the Yan princely fief, Liu Han (劉翰), in charge of defending the city as the acting Inspector of You province.
 On his way back to Xiangguo, he barely escaped after he was intercepted and attacked by Sun Wei.
 With Shi Le away, Liu Han, who secretly despised him, handed the city over Duan Pidi of the Duan, who led a branch of the tribe who remained loyal to the Jin court.
 Wang Jun's Administrator of Leling, Shao Xu also refused to submit to Shi le from his city of Yanci (厭次, around present-day Dezhou, Shandong).

 It would take Shi Le a few more years before he could recapture You province.
 Nonetheless, Liu Kun and his ally, Tuoba Yilu were dealt a heavy blow as Shi Le now controlled most of Ji province, thereby cutting them off from the rest of their Jin allies.
 Liu Kun was unsettled when he realized Shi Le's deception, and many of the tribes within Tuoba state of Dai were planning to defect over to Shi Le, forcing Yilu to conduct a great purge that destabilized the state.
 In the following years, the Dai descended into civil war, and Liu Kun was later drawn out to face Shi Le in a decisive battle in 316.